Kristin-2002/kristin-2002/README.md

 ## Hi there 👋
 My name is Kristin.
 I'm a physical oceanographer with expertise in ocean observations, data processing, and analysis.
 My research focuses on large-scale ocean circulation and climate variability on seasonal to longer timescales.
-I have broad experience analyzing multiplatform datasets, including in-situ ocean observations, reanalysis products, and outputs from ocean general circulation and climate models.
+I have broad experience analysing multiplatform datasets, including in-situ ocean observations, reanalysis products, and outputs from ocean general circulation and climate models.

 - 🔭 Currently integrating glider observations into [Rockall Trough transports](https://github.com/ScotMarPhys/Rockall_Trough_Transports) estimates.
 - 🌊 I'm part of a team monitoring the North Atlantic Current in the Rockall Trough—check out the [Ellet Array](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/).